giogaspa/fastify-multitenant/README.md

 ## Tenant Identification

 The plugin uses composable strategies to identify which tenant is making a request.
 You can configure multiple strategies that will be executed in sequence until one returns a valid tenant ID.
+By default, identification strategies are executed during the `onRequest` [hook](https://fastify.dev/docs/latest/Reference/Hooks/#onrequest), but you can configure which hook to use with the `hook` option.

 ### Built-in strategies